-Very Important Important Considered Not C Considered
+Very Important Important Considered Not Considered

-Academic Discussification of a constant and a cons
+Academic

-Rigor of secondary school record \(\sum \) \(\sum \) \(\sum \) \(\sum \) H
+Rigor of secondary school record \boxtimes

+Class rank \boxtimes

-Academic GPA H
+Academic GPA \boxtimes

-Standardized test scores H
+Standardized test scores \boxtimes

-Application Essay Ħ
+Application Essay \boxtimes

-Recommendation Ħ
+Recommendation \boxtimes

 Nonacademic

-Interview \(\square\)
+Interview \boxtimes

-Extracurricular activities
+Extracurricular activities \boxtimes

-Talent/ability \Boxed \
+Talent/ability \boxtimes

-Character/personal qualities
+Character/personal qualities \boxtimes

 First generation \boxtimes

 Alumni/ae relation \boxtimes

 Geographical residence \boxtimes

 State residency \boxtimes

 Religious affiliation/commitment \boxtimes

 Racial/ethnic status \boxtimes

-Volunteer work
+Volunteer work \boxtimes \boxtimes

-Work experience
+Work experience \boxtimes

-Level of applicant's interest \bowtie
+Level of applicant's interest \boxtimes

-SAT and ACT Policies
+C8: SAT and ACT Policies

+Entrance exams

+Does your institution make use of SAT, ACT degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission deci sions for first-tin ne, first-year,

+□ Yes □ No

+If yes, place check marks in the appropriate 2023. boxes below t o reflect your insti itution's policies for use in admiss sion for Fall

+Require Recommend Require for Some Consider if Submitted Not Used

+SAT or ACT

+ACT Only

+SAT Only

-C8.
-Entrance exams A. Does your institution make use of SA first-year, degree-seeking applicant est scores in admis sion decisions fo r first-time, If yes, place check marks in the appropr Fall 2020. iate boxes b elow to reflect y our institution's po olicies for use in admission for ADMISSION Require Recommend Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Some Submitted B. If your institution will make use of the applicants for Fall 2020 please indicate will be used in the admissions process): which ONE ACT with writing required ACT with writing recommended.
-X ACT with or without writing accept ed If your institution will make use of the S SAT in admi ission decisions for first-time, first- year, degree-seel king applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+SAT and SAT Subject Tests or ACT

+SAT Subject Tests \boxtimes

+If your institution will make use of the ACT 2023 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended ⊠ ACT with or without writing accept of the SAT in the second process indicate which ONE of the follow process: □ SAT with Essay component required in SAT with Essay component record in SAT with or without ESSAY component record in SAT with ESSAY component record i pted in admission c wing applies (red pommended ponent accept regardless of wheth decisions for first-tregardless of wheth red CT essay compon time, first-year, dither the Essay sco ore will be used i n the admissions
-SAT with Essay component required

-SAT with ESSAY component recommended

-X SAT with or without ESSAY component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+SAT Essay ACT I

-For admission

-For placement
+For admission For placement

 For advising

-In place of an application essay
+In place of an application essay]

-As a validity check on the application essay
+As a validity check on the application process 1

-No college policy as of now
+No college policy of now]

-Not using essay component × \boxtimes
+Not using essay component \boxtimes

-D. In addition does your institution use applicants' test scores f or academic advising? yes X no

-E. Latest date by which SAT or ACT scores must be received for fall-term admission April 15Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): BSC offers applicants a test optional path for admission, which allows students to provide supporting credentials in lieu of providing SAT or ACT test scores.

-G. Please indicate which h tests your institution uses for placement (e.g., state tests):
+D. In addition, does your institution use applicants' test scores for academic advising? □ Yes ⊠ No E. Latest date by which SAT or ACT scores must be received for fall-term admission: April 15 Latest date by which SAT Subject Test scores must be received for fall-term admission: ⇒ n/a F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students): ⇒ BSC offers applicants a test optional path for admission, which allows students to provide supporting credentials in lieu of providing SAT or ACT test scores.
+G. Please indicate which tests your institution uses for placement (e.g., state tests): \square SAT \square ACT ☐ SAT Subject Tests ⊠ AP ☐ State Form (consists) Circles and the state of the sta ☐ State Exam (specify): Click or tap here to enter text.

-SAT

-ACT

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam

-State Exam (specify) :

-Freshman Profile
+C9-C12: Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.